xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 current as they do.
 Individual projects and teams may also have conventions of their own on top of what is written here, so it is worth asking if you are unsure.

-**If you get something wrong** while you are still learning how we work with pull requests, that is normal, and it is generally recoverable.
+**If you get something wrong.** That is normal while you are still learning how we work with pull requests, and it is generally recoverable.
 A first pull request often takes a few rounds, and nobody is keeping score of how many.
 If a review comment doesn't make sense to you, say so and ask: that is expected of you, not held against you.

-Note: upstream projects we contribute to may have different rules.
-While many principles laid out here to help individuals work together probably still hold, we must conform to the upstream rules.
+**Upstream projects may have different rules.** While many principles laid out here to help individuals work together probably still hold, we must conform to the upstream rules.

 ## 📋 Contents {#contents}